fengwang/ceras/ReadMe.md

 ### implement VGG16

 There are a few pre-defined layers in file `./include/layer.hpp`, such as `Input`, `Conv2D` and `Dense`.
-Starting from thses layers, we are already able to build a VGG16 model.
+Starting from these layers, we are already able to build a VGG16 model.

 The input layer for VGG16 is defined as